 So you’ve gone and done it.
 Or perhaps you’re planning on doing it.
 In any case, you’ve started a blog.
 You put a lot of thought into your blog name, rolled your favorite topics around in your head for a while, maybe even written your first few posts.
 Perhaps some people have even read it.
 So now what?

 I’m not going to cover the actual step by step process of creating a blog in this post.
-There are a lot of resources out there that will help you get started.
-I want to help you decide what to do next, and perhaps guide you through the process of growing your blog.
+Here is a how-to guide to setting up a blog in WordPress or in Blogger.
+In this post, I want to help you decide what to do next, and perhaps guide you through the process of growing your blog.

 Finding your voice